aaronparker/vcredist/README.md

 Install      : /Q
 ```

-This array can be passed to other function to perform various tasks.
+This array can be passed to other functions to perform various tasks.
 For example, to download the 32-bit 2010, 2012, 2013 and 2017 Redistributables, use the following command:

 ```powershell
 Get-VcList | Get-VcRedist -Path C:\Temp\VcRedist -Release 2010, 2012, 2013, 2017 -Architecture x86